davidklimantovich/ICS20-Summative-log/README.md

 # ICS20-Summative-log
-This is the log for our group project, which shows the progress we are making
+This is the log for our group project, which shows the progress we are making in December 12, 2018

 1. Project Progress Thus far